sapphous/BowyerWatson/README.md

 # BowyerWatson
-Implementation of the Bowyer-Watson algorithm (with modified Lloyd relaxation) for triangulations of pointsets on the unit sphere.
+Implementation of the Bowyer-Watson algorithm (with modified Lloyd relaxation) for finding Delaunay triangulations of pointsets on the unit sphere.
-Created by Joshua Brinsfield, 2017.

 ************ EXECUTION ************